 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, tag me on instagram if you make this recipe so I can see your creation.
 Leave a comment and rating below and let us know how it turns out!

 - 2 cups cooked white beans (I used navy)

 - 1/4 cup plain non dairy milk (I used almond)

 - 3 tbsp + 1 tbsp olive oil (divided )

 - 1 large white or yellow onion

 - 6 cloves garlic

-- 1/4 cup nutritional yeast or homemade cashew parmesan (sub nutritional yeast for nut free)
+- 1/4 cup homemade cashew parmesan (sub nutritional yeast for nut free)

 - Black pepper to taste